prasadovhal/prasadovhal.github.io/_pages/about.md

 ***"Life is like a [chaotic system](https://en.wikipedia.org/wiki/Chaos_theory){:target="_blank"}, where you might need to find another basin of attractor to keep the system in equilibrium."***

-My name is Kunal Rathore, belonging to the historical district [Burhanpur, The gateway of Deccan](https://burhanpur.nic.in/en/history/) of MadhyaPradesh State, INDIA.
+My name is Prasad Ovhal, and I am from [Pune](https://www.britannica.com/place/Pune), Maharashtra—often referred to as the "Oxford of the East."

-I am a data science enthusiast, currently pursuing PhD with a major in [Environmental Sciences](https://gradschool.oregonstate.edu/environmental-sciences-graduate-program-esgp) and [Artificial Intelligence](https://engineering.oregonstate.edu/academics/degrees/artificial-intelligence) at Oregon State University.
-I am working with Prof. James Watson at [Socio Environmental Analysis (SEA)](https://jrwatson.ceoas.oregonstate.edu/about/) Lab, on hybrid modeling for Harmful Algal Blooms (HAB) predictions.
-My research interest lies in sustainable development and deployment of data-driven models across interdisciplinary domains.
-I have extensively worked on natural language processing, data analysis + modeling techniques, and Computer Vision problems.
-I am passionate about Formula 1, cycling, hiking, and exploring much more...
+I am an experienced Data Scientist, currently with Red Hat India since August 2019.
+From November 2023 to October 2024, I worked as a Data Scientist at Fractal Analytics.

+I hold a Master’s degree in Mathematical Modelling & Simulation, specializing in Data Science and Computational Fluid Dynamics (2019), and a Bachelor’s degree in Mechanical Engineering (2015)—both from Pune University.

+Since 2019, I have been a part-time Teaching Associate at the [Centre for Modeling & Simulation](http://cms.unipune.ac.in/) and the Bioinformatics Department at Pune University, and I previously served as a Teaching Associate at Flame University.
+I have published several research papers in collaboration with [Prof. Jayaraman Valadi](https://www.flame.edu.in/faculty/jayaraman-v-k), contributing to advancements in machine learning and optimization.

+My research focuses on the sustainable development and implementation of data-driven models and optimization techniques across diverse interdisciplinary domains.
+I have applied my expertise in areas such as credit risk, corporate finance, consumer packaged goods, cybersecurity, medical research, meteorology, and bioinformatics.
+My technical skills include forecasting, machine learning, data analysis and modeling, natural language processing, large language models, and Generative AI.

+Outside of my professional work, I am passionate about football, trekking, reading, video games, traveling, and exploring much more...

 * If our interests match, I am always open to collaborating and starting something adventurous!
 Please feel free to connect.